Payments trends 2020 has been saved

-As organizations develop strategies around their 2020 “big bets,” we expect that forward-thinking organizations will also maintain focus on the fundamentals necessary to survive and thrive in the increasingly competitive payments industry:
+As organisations develop strategies around their 2020 “big bets,” we expect that forward-thinking organisations will also maintain focus on the fundamentals necessary to survive and thrive in the increasingly competitive payments industry:

 - We also see new and incumbent players launching products and services that attract customers to their platforms through creative experiences and competitive pricing.
 To begin, they may need to make strategic positioning choices on where to compete, what products/services to offer, and how to design their growth models to meet customers’ ever-increasing appetite for innovative payments solutions.

 - Financial inclusion may emerge as one of the drivers behind these strategies, especially as payments providers expand their efforts to service the needs of many and provide a customer experience that delivers ahead of the curve.

 1 Deloitte, "InFocus: Payments trends 2019," https://www2.deloitte.com/us/en/pages/financial-services/articles/infocus-payments-trends.html, 2018.